ngenux/python-coding/README.md

 Build a two player tic-tac-toe game

-- Define board, 3x3 matrix
+- Define board, 3x3 array
 - How to take input
 - how to display UI
 - Game End condition